by Philip McPherson Rudisill

 May, 1999 (slight editing June 19, 2021)

 Romans is becoming increasingly clear to me.
 I will try to formulate my understanding as briefly as possible.
 I think I have a very coherent understanding of this which, while some may not agree that this is what Paul meant, is nonetheless plausible (and which therefore must at least put any other interpretation in doubt).

 The worldly notion of freedom, i.e., slavery to fleshly desire, leads to disorder and utter destruction.
 The practice of the emperors Tiberius and Caligula show this unmistakably.
-They start off as normal men and, by virtue of the opportunities afford them by their unusual power, dissipate themselves (even like deSade) in such excesses that they are jaded (familiarity breeds contempt!) and must reach ever deeper into the opportunities of the flesh for arousal of their deadening prowess, so much so that they even turn from their own natural heterosexual inclinations to homosexual behavior (and, we might easily surmise, would even finally end up like Dahmer in cannibalism).
-This license for personal gratification is totally dead-end, for the flesh cannot sustain delight for any length of time and finally is exhausted, leaving men with hungers which simply cannot be satisfied.*
+They start off as normal men and, by virtue of the opportunities afford them by their unusual power, dissipate themselves (even like deSade) in such excesses that they are jaded (familiarity breeds contempt!) and must reach ever deeper into the opportunities of the flesh for arousal of their deadening prowess, so much so that they even turn from their own natural heterosexual inclinations to unnatural same-sex behavior* (and, we might easily surmise, would even finally end up like Dahmer in cannibalism).
+This license for personal gratification is totally dead-end, for the flesh cannot sustain delight for any length of time and finally is exhausted, leaving men with hungers which simply cannot be satisfied.**

 ** In the Bacchanal scene of Tannhaeuser (Wagner's opera), the hero has grown tired of the unrestrained sexual opportunities and play of Venusberg and yearns to return to the life of earth.
 This is a universal truth which all men will face, if only they are given the opportunity to practice sexual freedom to its unfettered limit.